jaywhj/mkdocs-materialx/docs/differences.md

     - Displays recently updated documents in descending order of update time, with dynamically refreshed list items
     - Supports multiple flexible layout styles (list, detail, grid)
     - Automatically generates document summaries (no manual configuration needed)
-    - Intelligently estimates reading time, supporting all languages (CJK + space-separated languages)
+    - Intelligently estimates reading time, supporting all languages (CJK languages + Space-delimited languages)
 - Refactored the mobile TOC component for seamless NAV and TOC experience on mobile (better interactive experience)
 - Perfectly fixed the issue where swipe gestures would penetrate when the sidebar drawer was active on mobile (prone to accidental operations and poor user experience; unresolved in Zensical and Material)
 - Significantly polished the UX and details on mobile devices